khshim/lemontree/README.md

 # LemonTree
-Simple, Flexible, Configurable Deep Learning Package based on Theano.
+Simple, Flexible, and Experimental Deep Learning Package based on Theano.

 ## Introduction
 LemonTree is a deep learning package based on [Theano](http://theano.readthedocs.io/en/latest/index.html).
 LemonTree is developed for various deep learning experiments & researches.
 LemonTree is very young, and under active development.
 LemonTree is under MIT license.
+See [LemonTree](https://lemontree.readthedocs.io/en/latest) for documentation.

 ## Requirements (Minimal)
 Backward Compatibility is not yet supported.
 Please use Python >= 3.4.
 These packages below are required for LemonTree.
 We highly recommand you to install python with Anaconda3.

 1. Numpy